alphacep/vosk-server/client-samples/asterisk/README.md

 For more advanced chatbot, database interoperation and other callflow adjustments modify eagi.py according to your needs.
 You can also use PHP/Perl, see other examples in this package.

+## EAGI with PHP

+For EAGI with PHP on FreePBS see another example script eagi_phpagi.php.
+Thanks to Mihail Belobrov <mihail.belobrov@gmail.com> for contribution.